Lifeline (2025 film)

-Lifeline is a 2025 mystery thriller film directed by Feras Alfuqaha starring Josh Stewart, Judah Lewis, Craig Stark, Charlene Amoia, Luke Benwa, August Maturo and Brecken Merrill.
+Lifeline is a 2025 mystery thriller film directed by Feras Alfuqaha starring Josh Stewart, Judah Lewis, Craig Stark, Charlene Amoia, Luke Benward, August Maturo, Casey Simpson, and Brecken Merrill.

 Premise

 During a late night shift, a suicide hotline operator receives a call where the caller claims to be him.

 Release

 The film received a limited theatrical release by Dark Sky Films on February 21, 2025, followed by a digital release on the same day.

 Reception

-On Dread Central, Tyler Doupe rated it 4/5 stars writing that "Lifeline succeeds thanks to a strong script and a capable cast."
-On Film Threat, Bradley Gibson scored the film a 10 out of 10 writing in his review consensus section: "[Stewart] turns in a career-defining performance."
+On Dread Central, Tyler Doupe rated it 4/5 stars, writing that "Lifeline succeeds thanks to a strong script and a capable cast."
+On Film Threat, Bradley Gibson scored the film as 10 out of 10, writing in his review consensus section: "[Stewart] turns in a career-defining performance."